Wedding Planning Checklist

 Create a Seating Chart

 You thought the guest list was a pain in the rear, now you’ve arrived at the seating chart challenge—another daunting balancing act of relationships, egos, potential, and crisis-management.
-You’ll want to think about your venue’s floor plan, whether or not you’ll have a head table and who will be sitting at it, and choosing a cool design. in case that helps, too.
-Your venue coordinator is a great resource for this; they know the room and what works.
+You’ll want to think about your venue’s floor plan, whether or not you’ll have a head table and who will be sitting at it, and choosing a cool design.

 Have a Final Venue Walk-Through